Strategies for Creating Inclusive and Accessible Classroom and Course Materials

 - Be aware of your speaking volume and speed.
 You may want to do a short test video and listen to it on playback before getting too far along.

-Suggested Lecture Capture Video for all Canvas courses:
+TIP: Create a Lecture Capture Orientation Video for each of your Canvas courses:

 DVD video without subtitles or captions: